grok21/React-Todolist/README.md

 Link: https://react-todolist-b0ee1.web.app/

 Simple web app created using React.
 Data is stored in firebase and app is also running there.
+There are some animations which can be looked directy on the site.

 ### Profile page ###
 ![Image alt](https://github.com/grok21/React-Todolist/raw/master/Home.png)